 $15 for 1st Expedited Copy. $10 for each additional copy requested

 Make Checks Payable to University of the Potomac or Pay Online.

 The formal commencement ceremony is held in May or June each year on a date announced by the University.
 Participation in the annual commencement ceremony is open to students who have applied to graduate.
 To be recommended by the faculty for graduation, a student must meet all degree requirements, as outlined in the University’s catalog, and file an Application for Graduation by the published deadlines.
 Degree candidates who have completed all graduation requirements since the previous commencement ceremony, are eligible to participate.
 Degree candidates who will be enrolled in their final courses on the date of commencement may also apply to participate in the ceremony.
 Students are required to get their graduation clearance with the following departments: Academics Department, Financial Aid and Bursar’s Office.
 Also, students are required to complete the graduation exit survey.
 Only students in good financial standing with the University may participate in the commencement ceremony.
 A diploma and official transcripts will only be issued to students who do not have a balance on their student account.

-This year’s commencement ceremony will be held on Friday, June 27th, 2014 at 1 PM, at the Hyatt Regency Washington in Washington, DC.
+This year’s commencement ceremony will be held on Saturday, June 20th, 2015 from 10 AM to 1 PM, at the Hyatt Regency Washington in Washington, DC.
 If you have any questions, please call the Student Services Department at 202-274-2300.

 The Registrar maintains student academic records.
 Students receive final grade notification for each course within two weeks of course completion.
 Official transcripts are sent to other education institutions, prospective/current employers, etc., upon a student’s completion of a Transcript Request Form.
 Student accounts must be paid in full before official transcripts are released.